mfk99/java-calculator/README.md

     SquareRoot --|> Operation
 ```

-Additionally, a file diagram to represent the file herarchy.
+Additionally, there is a file diagram to represent the file herarchy.
-(This diagram is also available as a .graphml-file).
+(This diagram is also available as a [.graphml-file](assets/java-calculator.graphml)).

 ![An image representing the file hierarchy](assets/file-diagram.png)